-- New and relevant information: Significant information that was not available at the time of the student conduct meeting that has been revealed or discovered which alters the facts of the matter and may alter the outcome.
-It is not information that the Complainant or the Respondent had at the time but did not share with the conduct officer at the original student conduct meeting. - Procedural error: A claim of error in the student conduct procedure that substantially affected the decision. - The severity of the sanction imposed was not appropriate based on the nature of the violation or the circumstances.
+- New and relevant information: Significant information that was not available at the time of the Community Standards meeting that has been revealed or discovered which alters the facts of the matter and may alter the outcome.
+It is not information that the Complainant or the Respondent had at the time but did not share with the conduct officer at the original Community Standards meeting. - Procedural error: A claim of error in the Community Standards procedure that substantially affected the decision. - The severity of the sanction imposed was not appropriate based on the nature of the violation or the circumstances.

-Appeals must be submitted in writing by the Complainant or Respondent to the Dean of Students Office within three business days of the College sending them the outcome.
-The appeal letter must identify on which of the above three reasons the appeal is based.
-If appealing on grounds of new information, the letter must include the new information that supports his/her position, and explain the specific relevance and credibility of that new information.
-If appealing on a procedural error, the letter must state what the specific error was and how it substantially affected the outcome of the student conduct meeting.
-If appealing due to the belief that the severity of the sanction imposed was not appropriate based on the nature of the violation or the circumstances, the letter must include reasons why the student thinks this outcome was not appropriate and state what discipline (if any) the student believes to be appropriate and why.
-The Dean of Students (or designee) will then review the appeal letter.
+Appeals must be submitted via the online appeal form on the myCurry portal (Under Student Life; Community Standards and Accountability) by the Complainant or Respondent to the Dean of Students Office within three business days of the College sending them the outcome.
+The appeal submission must identify on which of the above three reasons the appeal is based.
+If appealing on grounds of new information, the submission must include the new information that supports the student's position, and explain the specific relevance and credibility of that new information.
+If appealing on a procedural error, the submission must state what the specific error was and how it substantially affected the outcome of the community standards meeting.
+If appealing due to the belief that the severity of the sanction imposed was not appropriate based on the nature of the violation or the circumstances, the submission must include reasons why the student thinks this outcome was not appropriate and state what discipline (if any) the student believes to be appropriate and why.
+The Dean of Students (or designee) will then review the appeal.
 The result of the appeal may be a confirmation of the original outcome, or a change of the outcome, either in whole or in part.
 The College will inform both the Complainant and the Respondent of the result of the appeal.
 The appeal decision is final.

-Any action (including an interim removal or suspension) assessed, imposed, or recommended at the conclusion of the Student Conduct Meeting or investigation process (or at any other time, as determined by the College) may be enforced pending the outcome of an appeal, at the sole discretion of the College, through its Office of Vice President of Student Affairs or designee.
+Any action (including an interim removal or suspension) assessed, imposed, or recommended at the conclusion of the Community Standards meeting or investigation process (or at any other time, as determined by the College) may be enforced pending the outcome of an appeal, at the sole discretion of the College, through its Office of Vice President of Student Affairs or designee.

-PLEASE NOTE: The provisions described above for the handling of student conduct and discipline matters pertaining to reported violations of this policy are only guidelines.
-The process to address, investigate, and resolve student conduct and discipline matters for alleged violations of this policy lies ultimately within the College's discretion, and the College has the right to determine if the- circumstances of a particular situation are such that the College must address the alleged violations in manner different than the provisions set out in these guidelines.
+PLEASE NOTE: The provisions described above for the handling of community standards and discipline matters pertaining to reported violations of this policy are only guidelines.
+The process to address, investigate, and resolve community standards and discipline matters for alleged violations of this policy lies ultimately within the College's discretion, and the College has the right to determine if the circumstances of a particular situation are such that the College must address the alleged violations in manner different than the provisions set out in these guidelines.
 These provisions do not constitute contractual promises by the College.
 Therefore, the student should understand that the College may not follow these provisions and its non-adherence to any of these provisions will not invalidate its determinations.